CDCgov/prime-reportstream/prime-router/docs/azure-logs-audit.md

 | Front Door         | Network requests                        | TBD (Do we have PII/PHI as request params?) | Disabled                     | No        | ?                          | We should enable these logs                             |
 | WAF                | Firewall denials                        | No                                          | No WAF enabled, so no logs   | No        | ?                          |                                                         |
 | primedatahub*      | Access errors, etc                      | No                                          | Resource > Logs              | No        | ?                          |                                                         |

+## Potential PII/PHI in Request Logs

+1. Download function has a request parameter `file`.
+Could the file URL have PII in it?
+2. Action history checks on some parameters `key` and `code`.
+Neither look like PII, but would like to verify.